Home > Overview > External drivers of change | Long-term patterns of estuary and intertidal variation | Process studies | Integration and scaling up

 • 2A.4 - Continue the core monitoring program in the marsh and tidal fresh forests

-Activities: We monitor plants, invertebrates and soils in 2 zones at each of our 10 marsh sites and the tidal fresh forest (Table 1, Fig. 4).
-This past year we replaced SETs at sites 4 and 6, which failed after 20 years.
-We also monitor vegetation dynamics along the salinity gradient of the Altamaha River estuary (see Obj.
-4B1).
+Activities: We measure plants, invertebrates and soils in 2 zones at each of our 10 marsh sites and monitor SETs at each site (Table 1, Fig. 1).
+This year we installed new rod SETs at 5 sites.
+In the tidal forest we measure plants, litterfall, and sediment elevation.
+We monitor vegetation mixtures on Sapelo Island and along the salinity gradient of the Altamaha estuary (Obj 4B1).

 • 2A.5 - Characterize groundwater flow